The flexitarian diet is a plant-based diet with the occasional addition of meat. Find out if this is right for you.

 - Change the way you shop: go local, go seasonal, go sustainable.
-Buy more vegetables and less meat and fish.
+Buy more fruit and vegetables and less meat, fish and dairy.

-- Value your food: inquire where it comes from, how it is produced and make sure you don not waste it.
+- Value your food: inquire where it comes from, how it is produced and make sure you do not waste it.

 - Choose sustainable fish (looking at local species, seasonality and fishing methods)

 - Gone are the days when a good meal had to include meat.
 Vegetarian food is fun, balanced, diverse and filling.
-Surf the web for recipes inspiration, browse our own recipes selection, and invest in a few vegetarian cookbooks.
+Surf the web for recipe inspiration, browse my recipe selection and invest in a few vegetarian cookbooks.